We Care for our Youth

 Our success is in part due to the relatively small numbers of students that we teach at the Centre which allows students to get a lot more individual attention and support compared to being in a mainstream environment.
 In addition, the carefully crafted Personal Support Programme we provide for each student also makes a major contribution to overall success.

-Admissions to the Centre are based on the terms of the Service Level Agreement between the placing LEA or school.
+Admissions to the Centre are based on the terms of the Service Level Agreement/Framework between the placing LEA or school.
 All placing bodies are required to complete a detailed application form for each applicant.
 The Centre interviews all potential students and makes a judgment about their willingness to work towards eventual re-integration into mainstream education as a condition for offering a school place.

 Parents are expected to take part in the interview and to provide strong support throughout the process.
 As such, their consent to the Centre acting as an alternative education provider for their child is an essential pre-requisite to a placement being considered.